CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Vehicle-Restrictions.md

 Remember to provide alternate routes for vehicles, otherwise they might not be able to reach their destination.

 * [](Reckless-Drivers.md) ignore vehicle restrictions
-* Emergency vehicles, when responding to an emergency (red/blue lights flashing), also ingore vehicle restrictions
+* Emergency vehicles, when responding to an emergency (red/blue lights flashing), also ignore vehicle restrictions

 ### How it works